pKrime/brignet/README.md

 ```

 Alternatively, pip can try and build the libraries.
 Even if part of torch-sparse fails without a proper environment,
-the rilevant modules are usually built
+the relevant modules are usually built

 ```
 pip install torch-scatter